googlefonts/googlefonts.github.io/gf-guide/hosting.md

 Using GitHub Actions means that you can always get an up-to-date view of your fonts and their readiness for production, relying on Google Font’s latest versions of build tools.

-If you are not using our template, it is strongly suggested that you include at least a `Build & Test` action to check the building process is running ok to produce the fonts and test the resulting fonts with Fontbakery each time you push a change into a source file.
+If you are not using our template, it is strongly suggested that you include at least a `Build & Test` action to check the building process is running okay to produce the fonts and test the resulting fonts with Fontbakery each time you push a change into a source file.
 Here is an [example of that action](https://github.com/Omnibus-Type/Texturina/blob/master/.github/workflows/build_and_check.yml).

 ### Using git with a code editor